 The effect is the same as if a user passes multiple processors to the -processor command-line option.
-For example, instead of a user having to run the user can write if you define an aggregate checker class.
-Extend AggregateChecker and override the getSupportedTypeCheckers method, like the following:
+For example, instead of a user having to run the user can write javac -processor MyUnitCheckers ... files ...

 '''

 javac -processor DistanceUnitChecker, VelocityUnitChecker, MassUnitChecker ... files ...

 '''